BhaskarBVV/FlaskPasswordManager/README.md

 # FlaskPasswordManager
 This is a backend service for password management for users

-# How you can manually run the setup locally:
+# How you can manually build the containers for development purpose:
 The backend setup consists of flask API, and MongoDb cluster.
 1. Create a local network, under which you mongoDb and password manager clusters can communicate as: docker network create <network-name>